MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 You can collaborate and communicate while building Power Pages sites in design studio by using comments.
 Comments can help your team review the changes, provide feedback, and provide additional information on site customization.

-In the design studio, anchors depict comments added to a Page and let you add new comments as well.
+In the design studio, anchors depict comments added to a page and let you add new comments as well.

 > [!IMPORTANT]
 > - This is a preview feature.